ajd4096/inject_gba/README.md

 python setup.py install
 ```

+This will install "inject_gba.exe"

+It works just by typing "inject_gba".

-This will install a inject_gba.exe, you can run this from anywhere.
+You can run this from anywhere.

+You do not need to specify a path.

+You do not need to type "python inject_gba.py".

 You do not need to be in the source directory.

-You do not need to specify a path.
+You do not need to keep the source directory.
-It works just by typing "inject_gba".

 ### Centos 6
 The easiest way to install Python 3 is from the ius repo at http://ius.io